Algebraic solution of tropical optimization problems via matrix sparsification with application to scheduling: Application to scheduling problems

 \subsection{Model description and problem formulation}

-Consider a project that consists of $n$ activities (jobs, tasks) operating in parallel under the temporal constraints in the form of start-start, start-finish and finish-start precedence relations, and a late finish time boundary.
-The problem is to develop the schedule in which all activities finish as much simultaneously as possible within the constraints.
+Consider a project that consists of $n$ activities (jobs, tasks) operating in parallel under the temporal constraints in the form of start-start, start-finish and finish-start precedence relations, and finish deadlines.
+Two problems are of interest: first, to develop a schedule, in which all activities finish as much simultaneously as possible, and second, to find a schedule, which spreads the finish times of activities over time as much as possible.

 To describe the temporal constraints for each activity $i=1,\ldots,n$ and the scheduling objective, we denote by $x_{i}$ and $y_{i}$, respectively, the start and finish times to be scheduled.

-For each activity $i=1,\ldots,n$, let $a_{ij}$ be the minimum possible time lag between the start of activity $j$ and the finish of $i$.
+Let $a_{ij}$ be the minimum possible time lag between the start of activity $j$ and the finish of $i$.
 If this time lag is not defined in the project, we assume $a_{ij}=-\infty$.
 The start-finish constraints of activity $i$ are given by the inequalities $a_{ij}+x_{j}\leq y_{i}$ for all $j=1,\ldots,n$.

 We assume each activity to finish as soon as all its start-finish constraints are satisfied, and therefore, at least one of these inequalities must hold as an equality.
 As a result, we can combine the inequalities into one equality

 Furthermore, we denote by $b_{ij}$ the minimum time lag between the start of activity $j$ and the start of $i$, and put $b_{ij}=-\infty$ if this lag is not specified.
 The start-start constraints are given for all $j$ by the inequalities $b_{ij}+x_{j}\leq x_{i}$, which are equivalent to one inequality